Wednesday, October 19, 2011

 4.

-Using TABLE 1 (click here to download the PDF with TABLE 1 & TABLE 2), find your compressor’s CFM number on the far left column, and then go to the right until you see the column header with nearest length in feet to your total pipe length.
+Using TABLE 1 find your compressor’s CFM number on the far left column, and then go to the right until you see the column header with nearest length in feet to your total pipe length.
 Find where the CFM & PIPE LENGTH intersect on the chart and it will show the recommended pipe size for that length.

 5.